vnglst/OverheidEdits/README.md

 # OverheidEdits

-This little coffee script will watch Wikipedia for edits from a set of named IP ranges and will tweet when it notices one.
+This little script will watch Wikipedia for edits from a set of named IP ranges and will tweet when it notices one.
 It was inspired by [@parliamentedits](https://twitter.com/parliamentedits) and is used to make [@OverheidEdits](https://twitter.com/OverheidEdits) available.
 It is now being used a [community](#community) of users to post selected Wikipedia edits to Twitter.

+## Background

+Information about the Twitter bot this was based on can be found on Wikipedia: https://en.wikipedia.org/wiki/CongressEdits

 ## Run